 "Thanks, Captain Obvious," Carson said, shooting her an angry glare.

-"Welcome, Sargent Smartass," Marena shot back, smirking.
-The group instantly burst out into laughter- even Laylia was chucking a little.
+"Welcome, Sergeant Smartass," Marena shot back, smirking.
+The group instantly burst into laughter- even Laylia was chucking a little.

-It's locked.
-How the hell did you get in?
+How the hell did you get identification, Katrina?

 She turned her back to the doors, releasing a string of profanities under her breath.
-A few seconds after the doors began to open with a metallic whine.
-Look who's finally admitted defeat, she thought as she turned, rearing to go off on her troublesome friend.
-The person standing in the doorway was not Katrina- she was small and golden-haired, the total opposite of the person they'd come here for.
+A few seconds after the doors began to whine in metallic pitches.
+Look who's finally admitted defeat, she thought as she turned, rearing to go off on her idiotic friend.
+The person standing in the doorway was not Katrina- she was meek and golden-haired, the total opposite of the person they'd come here for.

 "Come on in.
 Katrina says to find her," Cassie replied with a silly grin.
 She doesn't know how much trouble we could be in for being here, she thought as she filed in through the doorway.
 Or she doesn't care, the pessimist in her hissed.

 "It's beautiful Katrina, we were just leaving."
-Shay hissed as she prowled towards her friend.
+She hissed as she snatched her hand.
 Katrina's cocky grin was instantly wiped from her face, replaced with a genuine look of surprise.
-She snatched her arm and began to pull her towards the door, trying to get in and out as quickly as possible.
-"And so were you," she continued, a hard edge to her tone.
+She began to pull her towards the first set of doors, trying to get in and out as quickly as possible.
+"And so were you," she continued, voice lined with ice.
 The room gave her negative vibes.
 She wanted to leave as soon as she could.

 "I just want to look, Shay."
 Katrina replied, shooting her a glance.
 She sighed and followed, knowing she was making a bad choice.
 Carson and Marena followed her.
 It will only be for a few minutes.